minhNgnn/MedView-LMU-MLOps-SoSe25-GroupB/reports/README.md

 >
 - Euna: The biggest challenges in the project was all of works related to Google Cloud.
 Especially, I was struggled building a docker image and pushing it to the Artifact Registry of GCP.
 I couldn't understand the role of Dockerfile and cloudbuild.yaml at first, so it was hard to understand errors happening.
 - Theerdha: The biggest challenge for me was using Vertex AI to train on the docker images we created on the Artifact Registry of the cloud.
 It took me many rounds of debugging to get the Engine to train on Vertex AI.
+- Minh: The most challenging part was enabling the whole backend onto the cloud.
+This included deploying and integrating our APIs, setting up Evidently's monitoring for data drift, and configuring Prometheus for system monitoring.
+Coordinating all these components to work seamlessly in a cloud environment required significant effort in terms of configuration, debugging, and ensuring reliable communication between services.

 ### Question 31